BlueBrain/web-data-container/README.md

 # Future
 Things to improve:
-- in order to create files tat are not limited by amount of RAM, this codec writes files down to disk in temps files (those are deleted aftwards by the codec).
+- in order to create files that are not limited by amount of RAM, this codec writes files down to disk in temps files (those are deleted afterward by the codec).
 In order to identify the temps buffers, their temps file names is an urlencoded version of the ID of the dataset.
-This works fine as long as not mutliple RAB files are being encoded at the same time that would contain dataset with the same ID.
+This works fine as long as not multiple RAB files are being encoded at the same time that would contain dataset with the same ID.
 This design must be improved, maybe using a top folder with uuid v4 names where to put all the temp datasets for a single instance of RAB.

-- The YAML encoding of object that can potentially contain elements that do not play well with other serialization languages (ie. Numpy arrays) is an issue addressed in the `Tool.make_safe_object()` function.
-Yet, this requires an intermediate step where data are safely converted to JSON, then back to a Python dictionnary and eventualy to YAML.
+- The YAML encoding of object that can potentially contain elements that do not play well with other serialization languages (i.e. Numpy arrays) is an issue addressed in the `Tool.make_safe_object()` function.
+Yet, this requires an intermediate step where data are safely converted to JSON, then back to a Python dictionary and eventually to YAML.
 Even though this produces the expected result, it would be better/faster to extend the YAML encoder directly.

 - It would be nice that the `codeMeta` object of each dataset contains a checksum of the binary-encoded/compressed version of the dataset's buffer.
 This could be sha-256 or an alternative, as long as every platform/language we want to use RAB on has an equivalent method to do the job.
 It's probably not an issue to find a Python package to create a sha-256 hash and for JS [this](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest) seems to be an option.
 Then, RAB codec would have a built-in integrity check.
 In the meantime, this can still be performed "manually" and the hash be stored in the **dataset** object that goes in pair with each **dataset**.
 Less convenient tho!

 - Object encoding for actual object payloads (and not metadata) could leverage a more performant type-preserving serialization.
-This could be a binary object serialization rather than a text-based one, but those usualy work in pair with schemas, which we want to avoid here (a user should not be required to provide a schemas to encode its objects).
-Alternatively, the "type-preserving" part could be achieved by a specific YAML encoding but not sure this task is easy, especially with a mutiplatform constraint.
+This could be a binary object serialization rather than a text-based one, but those usually work in pair with schemas, which we want to avoid here (a user should not be required to provide a schemas to encode its objects).
+Alternatively, the "type-preserving" part could be achieved by a specific YAML encoding but not sure this task is easy, especially with a multiplatform constraint.
 The Pickle encoder for dictionary could a nice inspiration.